nodeca/ndoc/README.md

     cd ndoc
     npm install --dev

-(!)
-Note, that because of `jison` you have to use 0.4.x node branch for now.
-This restriction doesn't apply to usual install.

 After installation is done you can generate prototype documentation for test:

     .bin/ndoc ./tests -o ./tests/doc